Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Abstract

 \section{Abstract}

-We propose cosmological observations of Lyman-$\alpha$ and 21-cm signal to set stringent constraints on freeze-in dark matter (FIDM).
-Explicitly we consider Higgs (neutrino)-portal FIDM in the single-field context, which injects energy into the intergalactic medium via its annihilation (decay).
-With respect to Lyman-$\alpha$ the baseline ionization history is inferred from low redshift data about astrophysical reionization, whereas for 21-cm signal the baseline values of 21-cm power spectrum are obtained through a standard modeling of star formation developed.
-We use numerical tools to derive the FIDM induced deviations from these baseline values in high redshift region.
-Our results show that (i) current Lyman-$\alpha$ data has already constrained the neutrino-portal FIDM mass to be less than $1.06$ MeV, (ii) future Lyman-$\alpha$ data about the intergalactic medium temperature with a $10~(100)\%$ precision at $z\sim 9-15$ is sufficient to exclude the Higgs (neutrino)-portal FIDM, and (iii) future SKA sensitivity ($1000$ hrs) on the 21-cm power spectrum for reference wavenumber $k_{*}=0.2h$ Mpc$^{-1}$ at $z\sim 15-16$ is also able to exclude the surviving neutrino-portal FIDM mass window.
+We report new Lyman-$\alpha$ and 21-cm constraints on freeze-in dark matter (FIDM) which injects energy into the intergalactic medium either through annihilation or decay to photon(s) or electron-positron pair.
+With respect to Lyman-$\alpha$ we fix the baseline ionization history using low redshift data about astrophysical reionization, whereas for 21-cm signal we adopt the baseline values of 21-cm power spectrum through a standard modeling of star formation developed so far.
+Using the latest numerical tools, we show that (i) for sterile neutrino FIDM, current Lyman-$\alpha$ data and future sensitivity of SKA-low (1000 hrs) on the 21-cm power spectra excludes the FIDM mass up to $1.8\times 10^{-3}$ GeV at 95$\%$ CL and $5.46\times 10^{-4}$ GeV, respectively, and (ii) for millicharged FIDM, current Lyman-$\alpha$ data only excludes the millicharge down to $10^{-8}$ within the FIDM mass range of $10^{-3}-1$ GeV at 95$\%$ CL, suggesting that the surviving parameter space of millicharged FIDM is still intact.

 {\arabic{footnote}}